 SHORT STORIES

-Pretty City Murder protagonists, Inspectors Hieu Trang and Larry Leahy, prove once again that nothing stops crime from happening, not even a pandemic like COVID-19, and that police officers have an important place in society.
-One truth all of us can agree upon is the police are "never wanted, always needed."
+Pretty City Murder protagonists, Inspectors Hieu Trang and Larry Leahy, are back, proving that nothing stops crime from happening and that police officers have an important place in society.
+One truth we can agree upon is that the police are "never wanted, always needed."

 The following stories are meant to be read in succession.